churchofturing/churchofturing.github.io/posts/motivating-macros.md

 => (1 2 3 4 5)
 ```

-That little quote symbol tells Clojure to just return the unevaluated form without trying to invoke it as a function.
+That little apostrophe tells Clojure to just return the unevaluated form without trying to invoke it as a function.
 The former is just a shorthand version of the latter.

-If you're particularly astute, you might notice that this allows you to treat things that would usually be invoked as static data.
+If you're particularly astute, you might notice that this allows you to treat expressions that would normally be invoked as static data.

 ```clojure
 (+ 1 2 3 4 5)